obspy/obspy/misc/docs/source/tutorial/code_snippets/xcorr_detector.rst

     ccs = correlate_stream_template(stream, template, template_time=otime)
     detections = similarity_detector(ccs, 0.5, 10, 10, plot_detections=stream)

-Note, that the stream of cross correlations in the variable ccs is also suitable for use with :func:`~obspy.signal.trigger.coincidence_trigger`, but that function will return the trigger time, when we are interessed in the time when the similarity is maximized.
+Note, that the stream of cross-correlations in the variable ccs is also suitable for use with :func:`~obspy.signal.trigger.coincidence_trigger`, but that function will return the trigger time, when we are interested in the time when the similarity is maximized.

-In the following, we create the similarity trace on our own and introduce the constraint that the cross correlation should be larger than 0.5 at all stations.
+In the following, we create the similarity trace on our own and introduce the constraint that the cross-correlation should be larger than 0.5 at all stations.

 .. plot::
     :context: close-figs